My Master, Right or Wrong

 - Benawi of Utawarerumono hates his orders, and yet stays loyal until the end.
 The heroes surround the castle, and before he lets them kill his lord, he first urges him to commit Seppuku, and when the lord doesn't, he kills him himself.
 Not out of his clear contempt, anger, or hate, but as his second.

-- In Digimon Adventure Metal Garumon challenges Wargreymon to a fight to the death on Matt's orders.
-He even pretty much says this trope.
+- In Digimon Adventure Metal Garurumon challenges War Greymon to a fight on Matt's orders.
+He even pretty much says this trope, though it was more like "my friend needs to know somebody's on his side, so it's gotta be this way."

 - Done several times in Saint Seiya.
 One such instance occurred with the Leo Saint realizing that his master was not acting in the interest of Athena but actually against her and deciding to confront him before being brainwashed back into his service.
 The Sagittarius Saint went rogue and broke into the Sanctuary to saving baby Athena from being killed by the Pope, the ruler of the Sanctuary.